normen/homebridge-platform-maxcube/README.md

 If you want to use ONLY wall thermostat devices and control everything through them you can add the option `only_wall_thermostat`.

-### Window sensors
-If you don't want your window sensors to appear in HomeKit (they will work even if they don't) you can add an option `windowsensor` with a value of `false` to the config file.

 ### Eco Button
 Eco buttons are not included in HomeKit as there isn't really a global "Eco" function in the Max!
 Cube.
 What happens when the Eco button is pressed is that all devices are set to their specific eco temperature separately and then set to manual mode so they don't change anymore.